MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-consumers.md

 ## Using a delivery mode of expect replies

 Bots and skills use industry-standard REST and JSON over HTTPS for communication.
 Normal activity processing flow starts when the root bot receives a post from a channel at the its _messaging endpoint_.
 The root bot then sends the activity on to the skill for processing.
 Replies from the skill are posted back to the root bot's _skill host endpoint_, not the its messaging endpoint.
 Finally, the replies are processed further or posted back to the channel by the root bot.
 This normal flow can be altered by changing the _delivery mode_ of the activity sent to the skill.
-If _delivery mode_ is set to "ExpectReplies", the skill will not post back to the skill host endpoint.
+If _delivery mode_ is set to "ExpectReplies", the skill won't post back to the skill host endpoint.
 Instead, all reply activities are serialized into the body of the response.
 The root bot then iterates over these activities, processing them similar to how they would have been processed by the skill host endpoint.

 For information, see the [Delivery mode](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#delivery-mode) in the Activity specification.